-The findings of studies such as this one can assist educators and program planners of vocational education to promote and perhaps modify vocational education programs successfully to attract and retain interested students.
-Furthermore, research can be carried out to measure students' perceptions toward other university programs (e.g., Management program, Accounting program, Finance program), and then determine how those relate to students' perceptions of education programs.
+The findings of such research as this one can support program coordinators and educators of education programs to support and possibly adapt future education programs successfully; to appeal and to keep interested students.
+Moreover, further research can be conducted to gauge students' perceptions towards other university degree programs (e.g., Management program, Accounting program, Finance program), and then decide how these education programs compare with each other on students' perceptions, evaluation and attitudes towards their degree program.